 Raw sequence data will be made available on NCBI under BioProjects PRJNA429207 and PRJNAXXXXXX.
 RAD sequences for mapping families are available on the Sequence Read Archive, BioSamples SAMN10498162-10498548.
 Scripts and processed data will be available on FigShare and are immediately available on GitHub at https://github.com/thomnelson/linkedvariation.

+Animal care and compliance

 Results